vgsilva-eng/AI-stats-probability/README.md

 **Handle Missing Data:** Missing values represented by '?' markers in categorical columns (native-country, occupation, workclass) were first identified and converted to NaN for consistency.
 A deliberate decision was made to drop all rows containing any missing values rather than impute, resulting in the removal of approximately 7% of records.
 This approach was chosen to avoid introducing bias through imputation and to maintain data integrity for accurate income-level analysis, retaining 45,222 complete records for analysis.

 **Normalize Data:** Income categories were normalized by creating a binary 'income_binary' variable (0 for ≤50K, 1 for >50K) to facilitate machine learning classification tasks.
 Education levels were later binned into four meaningful categories (Less than HS, HS Graduate, Some College, Bachelor's+) to reduce dimensionality while preserving educational attainment hierarchy.
 Numerical features (age) were standardized using StandardScaler during the modeling pipeline to ensure equal weighting across features.
+The seven marital status categories were reduced to married or not not married.
+The fourteen occupational categories were reduced to two categories, Professional + Skilled Trade Worker and Non-professional.
+Stock ownership identified by the capital gains/capital losses categories was simplified to investment activity (yes/no).

 **Identify and Manage Outliers:** Age distribution analysis using box plots and quartile statistics revealed ages ranging from 17 to 90 years with a median of 37 years.
 No extreme outliers were removed as all age values represent valid census data.
 Summary statistics (mean, median, standard deviation, quartiles) were calculated to understand data spread and identify potential outliers in the age variable, though no systematic outlier removal was performed to preserve the natural demographic distribution.
+For hours worked, the distribution ranged from 1 to 99.
+The category was truncated to a maximum weekly work schedule of 84 hours (12 hrs/day x 7 days).

 ### 3. Exploratory Data Analysis (EDA)